-According to Erik Bowitz, senior resume expert at Resume Genius, the absence of an educational requirement suggests some employers place a greater preference on professional experience.
+According to Erik Bowitz of Copy My Resume, the absence of an educational requirement suggests some employers place a greater preference on professional experience.
 “If you’re a talented sales professional, then a university degree will be less important, as you should have built a solid professional network that you can leverage in job hunting/future advancements,” he explains.

 However, Bowitz points out that a degree still has merit, as it often allows candidates to negotiate a higher starting salary than those without a degree.